Regularized autoregressive modeling and its application to audio signal reconstruction: Experiments and results

-The previous experiment suggests suitability of the regularized AR model for audio declipping, since the SDR values indicate that the reconstructed audio resembles the undistorted original.
-This section aims at answering the subsequent question, whether also the sequence of AR coefficients $\{\a^{(i)}\}$ generated by the ACS converges towards the AR coefficients \edt{$\a^{\textup{true}}$} of the original signal \edt{(prior to clipping)}.
+The previous experiment suggests the suitability of the regularized AR model for audio declipping, since the SDR values indicate that the reconstructed audio resembles the undistorted original.
+This section aims at answering the subsequent question, whether even the sequence of AR coefficients $\{\a^{(i)}\}$ generated by the ACS converges towards the AR coefficients $\a^{\textup{true}}$ of the original signal (prior to clipping).

 To investigate this subject, a~declipping experiment according to \eqref{eq:AAR.declipping} is performed, where, in addition to the objective and the SDR, we track the evolution of the (regularized) AR coefficients in the iterations of the ACS.
-This allows a~comparison with the coefficients of the undistorted signal \edt{using the norm $\norm{\a^{(i)}-\a^{\textup{true}}}$}.
+This allows a~comparison with the coefficients of the undistorted signal using the norm $\norm{\a^{(i)}-\a^{\textup{true}}}$.

 The results of the experiment are presented in Fig.\ \ref{fig:oracle.test}.
-The conclusion is that it is possible that the AR coefficients converge over iterations ---usually the relative difference between iterations decreases, \edt{see the last plot in Fig.\ \ref{fig:oracle.test} showing the values of $\norm{\a^{(i)}-\a^{(i-1)}}/\norm{\a^{(i)}}$}.
-However, it appears that the coefficients of the undamaged signal are not the potential limit, because the norm of the difference to this \emph{actual} solution (plotted in the third graph) usually does not decrease.
+The conclusion is that it is possible that the AR coefficients converge over iterations ---usually the relative difference between iterations decreases, see the last plot in Fig.\ \ref{fig:oracle.test} showing the values of $\norm{\a^{(i)}-\a^{(i-1)}}/\norm{\a^{(i)}}$.
+However, is appears that \edt{ even if the sequence $\{\a^{(i)}\}$ converges, it does not converge to the coefficients of the undamaged signal $\a^{\textup{true}}$.
+This is } because the norm of the difference to this \emph{actual} solution (plotted in the third graph) usually does not decrease.